input-output-hk/cardano-tutorials/node-setup/staking-key.md

             --staking-verification-key-file staking.vkey \
             > addr.staking

    We can use this address in the same way as [before](tx.md) to receive and make payments: Others can send ada to this address, and we can spent from this address using the _payment_ signing key (which in our example would be the signing key belonging to the verification key `payment.vkey`).

+3. While we are at it, let us also create a _reward address_ associated with our staking keys, a special address for the purpose of receiving staking rewards:

+        cardano-cli shelley address build-reward \
+            --staking-verification-key-file staking.vkey \
+            > rewards

+   This will create a reward address for our staking key pair and save it to file `rewards`.